4.2 Solving by Factoring

 The second method deals with the special case of a trinomial in the form \(x^2+bx+c\).
 In such cases, we try to find two numbers that multiply to \(b\) and add up to \(c\).
 Take \(x^2+5x+6\) as an example.
 It factors as \((x+2)(x+3)\) since \(2\cdot 3=6\) and \(2+3\)=5.

-If we can factor an expression that's equal to zero, then we can finish solving it using the zero-factor priciple as we did earlier.
+If we can factor an expression that's equal to zero, then we can finish solving it using the zero-product priciple as we did earlier.

 Solve the equation \(x^2+x-6=0\) by factoring.